 At the end of June, the Marine Animal Response Society and the Canadian Wildlife Health Cooperative released the final report detailing the right whale mass mortality event that occurred in Atlantic Canada in 2019.
 The push for necropsies to discover the cause of the whale deaths came after a similar mortality event in 2017 when 12 whales died unexpectedly.
 The report also includes a review of surveillance and mitigation efforts when it comes to right whales in Canadian waters to prevent mass mortality events from happening again.

-"The report makes it clear that the whales are dying from human activities," says Nick Hawkins, a conservation photographer who, due to COVID-19, is one of the only people conducting research on right whales in Canadian waters right now.
+"The report makes it clear that the whales are dying from human activities," says Nick Hawkins, a conservation photographer who, due to COVID-19, is one of the only people conducting work on right whales in Canadian waters right now.
 "This is not news to anyone engaged in the right whale story, but does reinforce the urgent need to find solutions and enact strong conservation measures to reduce ship strikes and entanglements in fishing gear."

 For the last four years, Transport Canada has implemented a seasonal mandatory speed restriction of 10 knots across most of the Gulf of St. Lawrence.
 The same speed restriction is also imposed on the active shipping lanes when a right whale is spotted in the area.